ethereum/execution-apis/src/engine/cancun.md

 ### engine_getBlobsV1

-Consensus layer clients MAY use this method to fetch blobs from the execution layer blob pool.
+Consensus layer clients **MAY** use this method to fetch blobs from the execution layer blob pool.

-This is a new optional method introduced after Cancun.
+*Note*: This is a new optional method introduced after Cancun.
 It is defined here because it is backwards-compatible with Cancun.

 #### Request